King of the Ring (2006): Quarter-finals

 The first quarter-final match in the 2006 King of the Ring tournament took place on April 14, 2006 edition of SmackDown! between Kurt Angle and Randy Orton.
 Angle dominated the earlier part of the match by a series of clotheslines and a Belly To Belly Suplex to Orton.
 Angle applied an Ankle Lock earlier on in the match but Orton escaped the move.
 Orton gained momentum and attacked Angle's arm and shoulder, injuring them.
 Orton continued to tear Angle's arm and shoulder until Angle attempted a Sunset Flip and reversed it into an Ankle Lock but Orton did not submit and worked on Angle's injured arm and shoulder.
 Angle eventually sent Orton out of the ring.
 As Orton returned into the ring, Angle performed three German Suplexes and attempted an Olympic Slam, which he calls Angle Slam.
 Orton countered it into an Inverted Backbreaker.
 Orton tried to hit the RKO but Angle blocked the move and applied an Ankle Lock on Orton, forcing him to submit to the hold.
 After the match, Angle applied two more Ankle Locks on Orton, injuring his ankle in storyline.

-The second quarter-final match took place on April 21 edition of SmackDown! between Matt Hardy and Booker T. The match went back and forth until Booker earned momentum after Hardy missed a Moonsault.
-Booker dominated the match until Hardy regained momentum and attempted a Front Facelock into Cutter, which he calls Twist of Fate.
-Booker reversed by whipping Hardy.
-Booker's wife and valet Sharmell pushed the rope down and Hardy fell on the ground.
-Booker tried to finish Hardy but Hardy executed a Reverse DDT.
-Booker regained his momentum and executed a Lifting Side Slam, which he calls Book End.
-Booker tried to finish the match by attempting a Scissors Kick on Hardy but Hardy avoided the move and executed a Side Slam, which he calls Side Effect.
+The second quarter-final match took place on April 21 edition of SmackDown! between Matt Hardy and Booker T. The match went back and forth until Booker T earned momentum after Hardy missed a Moonsault.
+Booker T dominated the match until Hardy regained momentum and attempted a Front Facelock into Cutter, which he calls Twist of Fate.
+Booker T reversed by whipping Hardy.
+Booker T's wife and valet Sharmell pushed the rope down and Hardy fell on the ground.
+Booker T tried to finish Hardy but Hardy executed a Reverse DDT.
+Booker T regained his momentum and executed a Lifting Side Slam, which he calls Book End.
+Booker T tried to finish the match by attempting a Scissors Kick on Hardy but Hardy avoided the move and executed a Side Slam, which he calls Side Effect.
 Sharmell joined the ring and distracted the referee.
-Hardy tried to execute a Twist of Fate but Booker took advantage of the situation and low blowed Hardy to win the match.
+Hardy tried to execute a Twist of Fate but Booker T took advantage of the situation and low blowed Hardy to win the match.